ForceCLI/force/README.md

 	Run 'force help [command]' for details.

 ### login
+When you login using the CLI a record of the login is saved.
+Eventually your token will expire requiring re-authentication.
+The default login is for all production instances of salesforce.com.
+Two predefined non-production instances are available using the test and pre aliases.
+You can set an arbitrary instance to log in to by specifying the instance url in the form of subdomain.domain.
+For example login-blitz.soma.salesforce.com.

       force login     		 	# log in to production or developer org force login test 		 	# log in to sandbox org force login pre  		 	# log in to prerelease org force login un pw 	 	# log in using SOAP force login test un pw     	# log in using SOAP to sandbox org force login <instance> un pw 	# internal only

+### logout
+Logout will delete your authentication token and remove the saved record of that login.

+      force logout user@example.org

+### logins
+Logins will list all the user names that you have used to authenticate with the instance URL associated with each one.
+The active login will be indicated behind the login name in red.

+      force logins

 ### Hacking